Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/leader-election-consistency-biased.markdown

 # Configuration

 The default configuration is valid for most environments and applications.
-You can change it if you need to decrease/increase failover time (the time it takes from when a primary fails to when a backup accepts leadership in its place), using the following Space properties:
+You can change it if you need to decrease/increase failover time (the time it takes from when a primary fails to when a backup accepts leadership in its place), using the following Space properties (can also be provided as a JVM System property):

 | Property             | Description                                               | Default |
 |:---------------------|:----------------------------------------------------------|:--------|